 Every day, Brisbane City Council works with schools and local communities to make our city a safe environment for children, families and carers to travel.
-As part of this commitment, Council offers help and guidance to local schools to develop tailored traffic management plans that assess traffic and safety challenges specific to the area and find appropriate solutions that complement existing road safety strategies.
+As part of this commitment, we're supporting schools to develop tailored traffic management plans to help ease traffic congestion and increase safety around schools to get you home quicker and safer.

 Benefits of developing a TMP may include:

 - safer school streets

 - increased active travel opportunities for students travelling to and from school

 - school zones operating in a safe and efficient manner

 Complete a TMP for your chance to win

 From term two, Council is offering all schools with a completed TMP the chance to win one of five fence banners each term in 2019, to help promote your school's focus on increasing safety in the local community.
 All schools with a completed TMP are automatically in the draw to win each term.
 View the terms and conditions.